 - a team of committed leaders who will build relationships with them, leaders who:

 - grasp God’s vision for investing in the next generation.

-- can enjoy students who are in a time of transition in their lives, creating an atmosphere where students feel love and acceptance and have a place to belong – even when they are silly or blurt out answers or questions.
+- can enjoy students who are in a time of transition in their lives, creating an atmosphere where students feel love and acceptance and have a place to belong – even when they are silly, squirmy, or blurt out answers or questions.

 - recognize parents as the primary spiritual leaders and actively partner with them for the benefit of the kids.

-- would be available to organize, host, and/or attend preteen events on a regular basis (scroll up for ideas).
+- are available to organize, host, and/or attend preteen events on a regular basis (scroll up for ideas).

-- would work with youth leaders and parents to facilitate smooth transition to youth ministry.
+- partner with youth leaders and parents to facilitate smooth transition to youth ministry.

-The time is now to meet the needs of kids by equipping them with the knowledge and confidence to stand firm in their faith, but to prepare them to engage their world with the life-saving eternal message of hope through the sacrifice and victory of Jesus Christ.
+In praying for God to show me why so many kids who grew up in the church were leaving as young adults or sooner and in seeing their excitement when I shared with them what I was learning about recent scientific evidence that supported the biblical account, the importance of equipping kids to have answers before they enter youth group became clear to me.
+Our culture is changing rapidly.
+The time is now to meet the needs of preteens by equipping them with the knowledge and confidence to stand firm in their faith and by preparing them to engage their world with the life-saving eternal message of hope through the sacrifice and victory of Jesus Christ.